Tacoma foundry provided faulty steel for Navy subs, U.S. Attorney says

-The U.S. Justice Department has reached a $10.9 million settlement with a defense contractor accused producing substandard castings for Navy submarines at a Tacoma foundry and falsifying test results to cover it up, according to settlement documents filed Monday in U.S. District Court of Western Washington.
+The U.S. Justice Department has reached a $10.9 million settlement with a defense contractor accused of producing substandard castings for Navy submarines at a Tacoma foundry and falsifying test results to cover it up, according to settlement documents filed Monday in U.S. District Court of Western Washington.

 The settlement is being paid by Bradken Inc, a subsidiary of Hitachi Construction Machinery, that is the U.S. Navy’s leading supplier of high-yield steel that is designed to be tough enough to withstand extreme circumstances such as a submarine collision.